The frikandel is perhaps the most contentious of Dutch foods. It’s both widely loved and widely hated, but what the frick is it?

-Even the history of the frikandel is contentious.
-Some would argue that it was invented in Dordrecht in the year 1954 by a man called Gerrit De Vries.
+Even the history of the frikandel is controversial.
+Some argue that it was invented in Dordrecht in 1954 by a man called Gerrit De Vries.
 De Vries’ frikandel was essentially a meatball — but cylindrical.

 So what is a frikandel?

 You could describe the frikandel as a long, cylindrical attempt at a meat stick.
 It’s classically encountered on its own or dressed up as a frikandelbroodje or a frikandel speciaal.

 A frikandelbroodje is like a sausage roll with a bit of curry sauce in the pastry, and a frikandel speciaal is a bread roll with onions and curry sauce (We guess the onions make it special?)

 This Dutch snack has a notorious reputation.
 That’s understandable, given that as soon as you ask the simple question, “what is it?” people already struggle to find the answer.
 Here are just a few reasons why some hesitate to take a bite. 👀

 The frikandel is essentially a long, skinless sausage or “a cylindrical, chewy, skinless, dark-coloured, sausage-like meat product” … delicious?!
 However, this doesn’t mean it consists purely of one specific meat.
 Indeed, you could say the frikandel is a hybrid meat product.

 What meat you’re eating is never certain.
 All we can say is that it’s probably a bit of everything: the usual combination is pork, chicken, and beef, with chicken making up the highest proportion.

 Many are understandably put off by claims that some manufacturers include horse meat and cow udders in the combination.🤢

 However, apparently, horse meat is simply too expensive for the frikandel (what that means for the cow udders, though, is uncertain.)
 This has led to many people shunning the poor frikandel.